ocatak/adversarial-detection/README.md

 All the files will be stored on your google drive.

-*Cite The DataSet*
+*Cite The Paper*
-If you find those results useful please cite them :
+If you find those results useful please cite the article :

 @ARTICLE{2020arXiv201206390F,
        author = {{Faruk Tuna}, Omer and {Ozgur Catak}, Ferhat and {Taner Eskil}, M.},